Max Boost on Stock Turbo BMW B58

 For those of you who, like us, live at altitude levels materially above sea level, running 20psi+ of boost is more “risky” than at sea level.
 The air is thinner at higher altitudes which means the engine has to work harder to compress the same amount of air as it would at sea level.
 Therefore, we recommended turning the boost down slightly depending on your elevation.

-On the flip side, the benefit of altitude is faster turbo spool and ability to run more aggressive timing due to the usually colder air temps.
+On the flip side, the benefit of altitude is the ability to run more aggressive timing due to the usually colder air temps.
 If you live in a high altitude area, we recommend looking for additional power gains by improving fueling (meth, port injection, etc.) instead of maxing out the turbo.

 B58 Max Boost Summary